 - 300g rice noodles

-Stir in rice noodles and coat in the sauce.
+6. Stir in the rice noodles and coat in the sauce.
 Cook for 3 minutes.

 How much iron do we need?

 - 0-3 months – 1.7 mg

 - Males 11-18 years – 11.2 mg

 - Females aged 19 to 50 – 14.8mg

 - Females over 50 – 8.7mg

 Infants up to the age of 1 should get all their iron from either breast milk or infant formula.

 In the UK, all infant breast-milk substitutes are fortified with iron to a typical level of 6–7 mg per litre. ¹⁵